renatosoriano/renatosoriano/README.md

 # Hi, I’m Renato Soriano. 👋
 - 🤖 I have a B.Sc. in Mechatronics Engineering.
-- 💻 Currently working as an Embedded Software Engineer applied into AUTOSAR, Real-Time Operating Systems, Functional Safety, and Cybersecurity for 🚙 Automotive industry.
+- 💻 Currently working as an Embedded Software Engineer with focus in Firmware, Real-Time Operating Systems, Linux, AUTOSAR, Functional Safety, and Cybersecurity.

 📟 How to reach me:
 - Email: renatosoriano@outlook.com